-LOCATION: If you plan to show media materials at a time or place different from the assigned class period or location you must make room reservations with the Registrar.
+LOCATION: If you plan to show media materials at a time or place different from the assigned class period or location you must schedule the space through the Events Calendar.

 TITLE: Include the full title, plus an English translation of any foreign title.
 Other helpful information could include director, actors, country and year, especially if there has been more than one production of the same title.

 FORMAT: Indicate the format (video, DVD, 16 mm film), only if one type is preferred over another.

 SOURCE: If you are aware of a source, please provide it.

 PUBLIC PERFORMANCE: Will the screening be only for the students in your class, or do you plan to advertise it or invite other viewers?